abbysttn/abbysttn/README.md

 <br><br>

 # ✿ About Me:
-I'm currently working on a simple sudoku solver for those of us who want to seem smart (but can't quite get them finished (∩‿∩)  ).<br>I love gaming and at the moment, I am aiming to recreate a game I created on scratch 5 years ago called SpaceDog!<br>Music is a passion of mine and I love to create playlists dedicated to the current project.
+I'm currently working on a yarn stash application to keep track of all your yarns (so we don't keep accidentally buying more... (∩‿∩)  ).<br>I love gaming and at the moment, I am aiming to recreate a game I created on scratch 5 years ago called SpaceDog!<br>Music is a passion of mine and I love to create playlists dedicated to the current project.
 (See my current project playlist below!)

 <div align="center">
   <a href="https://open.spotify.com/playlist/5LgyCQo1t2IShYWBAcK3LC">